Raiden Shogun: Promotion and reception

 Other outlets met the character with more mixed reception.
 Siliconeras Jenni Lada felt that while earlier attempts at portraying Ei's character were lacking, a recurring theme of many characters in the title she noticed, later quests involving her offered some depth and a form of "redemption" and gave her hope such treatment would be expanded to the rest of the game's cast.
 Tamara Lazic of Anime Corner stated particular disdain for the "Ei" element of her character, feeling that she was "irresponsible" for creating Shogun as a puppet to shirk her responsibilities as a god.
 While she acknowledged that the in-game story felt rushed and particularly weak, it did not justify how she acted or was portrayed, and while subsequent quests worked to soften her character, "no amount of fluff content can fix her personality."
 Lazic further argued it would probably be best to leave the character as is, rather than to try and explore a redemption arc.

-Meanwhile, Raiden Shogun's design was the subject of discussion in several published works.
+Meanwhile, the Raiden Shogun's design was the subject of discussion in several published works.
 Sasha Wang in an article for The Stanford Daily praised the attention to detail in her design, illustrating both her role as an antagonist with how it contrasts to the other archon characters in the game, and how the symbolism in her attire established her visually as an "absolute leader" according to Japanese clothing customs.
 The paper "Preliminary study into the Genshin impacts aesthetics" further emphasized the significance of the Japanese aesthetics on her popularity in both the game and community social media correspondence, noting the use of elements representative of her character so players could recognize their significance, and cited her as an example of "spreading of a cultural visual pattern through video games media".
 Meanwhile, Indonesian bachelor Rafi Zikrul Fakhri Sangadji and Arie Prasetio in their own study of the series suggested that her large breasts and "sensual figure" were designed to play a large part of her appeal, particularly in China where such flew in the face of regulatory standards regarding depictions of sexuality.

-In September 2021, during the week of her banner's release, the game generated $150 million in revenue, far exceeding that of the whole preceding month.
-Genshin Impact topped the sales ranking for mobile games in 42 countries and regions.
-A commentator for HK01 attributed this to her character design, widespread advertising, high player expectations, and the discounts of the game's first anniversary.
-This record exceeded all previous banners until her rerun in March 2022, which resulted in the game topping iOS charts in over 20 countries and regions.